Tesla Powerwall 3 gets backward compatibility with Powerwall 2: Australia first

-- Over-the-air update — no technician visit required for existing Powerwall 2 owners
+- Over-the-air update, with no technician visit for existing Powerwall 2 owners

 - Supports up to 4× Powerwall 2 + 1× Powerwall 3 + 3× PW3 Expansion units per site

-- Australia and NZ receive priority rollout — firmware expected early June 2026
+- Australia and NZ get the rollout first, with firmware expected early June 2026

 - Three-phase installations limited to 5 kW Powerwall 3 output in mixed configurations

-Since the Powerwall 3 launched in Australia in August 2024, one of the biggest complaints from existing Powerwall 2 owners has been the inability to expand their system with the newer model.
-The two products operate on fundamentally different architectures — the Powerwall 2 is AC-coupled at 5 kW continuous, while the Powerwall 3 integrates a solar inverter and delivers 11.5 kW continuous.
+Since the Powerwall 3 launched in Australia in August 2024, Powerwall 2 owners have not been able to expand their system with the newer model.
+The two products run different architectures.
+The Powerwall 2 is AC-coupled at 5 kW continuous; the Powerwall 3 has a built-in solar inverter and delivers 11.5 kW continuous.

-Tesla's engineers have resolved this through a firmware update, meaning existing Powerwall 2 owners can now add a Powerwall 3 without replacing their current system.
-For Perth households that installed a Powerwall 2 during the initial battery boom of 2021-2023, this opens up a practical expansion path.
+The firmware update resolves this.
+Powerwall 2 owners can add a Powerwall 3 without replacing their current system.
+For Perth households that installed a Powerwall 2 during the battery boom of 2021-2023, that is a practical way to expand.

 The update supports specific mixed configurations.
-Homeowners can combine up to four Powerwall 2 units with one Powerwall 3 and up to three Powerwall 3 Expansion units at a single property.
-This allows total storage capacities of up to 94.5 kWh in a single installation.
+At a single property, homeowners can combine up to four Powerwall 2 units with one Powerwall 3 and up to three Powerwall 3 Expansion units.
+That allows total storage of up to 94.5 kWh in one installation.

 - Gateway 1: Older installations using the original Tesla Gateway will need an upgrade to the Gateway 2 or Tesla Energy Gateway